ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-networks-create-nsg-arm-portal.md

 <properties
-   pageTitle="如何在 ARM 模式中使用 Azure 入口網站建立 NSG | Microsoft Azure" description="了解如何在 ARM 中使用 Azure 入口網站建立和部署 NSG" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="How to create NSGs in ARM mode using the Azure portal | Microsoft Azure" description="Learn how to create and deploy NSGs in ARM using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial"